WebAhead/master-reference/coursebook/week-6/learning-outcomes.md

 ### Implementation and deployment
 - How to set up a local instance of Postgres.
 - How to set up a remote instance of Postgres (ie. ElephantSQL).
-- How to connect Node to a Postgres instance.
+- How to connect Node to a Postgres instance using PG.
 - How to test a database.
 - How to avoid security vulnerabilities (e.g. script injections).
 - How to use PSQL to work with Postgres from the command line.